Rusutsu Resort Snowboarding

 Note - keep in mind that the ski areas on Hokkaido are not known to be particularly steep, but they are well known for big snow fall.
 They are also known for their onsens, which are hot thermal spring-fed indoor or outdoor pools (be aware that they are usually naked pools).

-Overall, Rusutsu Resort is the 22nd most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
-Several of the better snowboarding resorts are nearby Rusutsu Resort including Niseko United, Niseko Moiwa and Rankoshi-Cho Chisenupuri.
+Overall, Rusutsu Resort is the 21st most popular snowboard & freeride destination of all 21 snowboarding resorts in Japan.
+Several of the better snowboarding resorts are nearby Rusutsu Resort including Niseko United and Niseko Moiwa.